 Asma Faizi, President

 Asma Faizi has a Master of Science in Pharmacology from the University of Toronto and a Juris Doctor degree from the University of Toronto.
-She is currently working as in-house counsel at SOCAN (the Society of Composers, Authors and Music Publishers of Canada) – a not-for-profit organization that represents the Canadian performing rights of millions of Canadian and international music creators and publishers.
-She has been advocating on behalf of Afghan women for over a decade, in Canada, and internationally, on human rights issues.
+She is currently Head of Legal Affairs at Access Copyright – a not-for-profit organization that represents tens of thousands of Canadian writers, visual artists and publishers, and their works.
+Through agreements with sister organizations around the world, Access Copyright also represents the works of hundreds of thousands of foreign creators and publishers.
+Asma has also been advocating on behalf of Afghan women for over twenty years, in Canada, and internationally, on human rights issues.